Yan-Oliveira/doc-fao/content/cis-in-customer-frontend/admin.rst

    To use more than one ``CustomerID`` or use another name than ``CustomerID``, it is necessary to change the setting ``ITSMConfigItem::CustomerIDField`` in system configuration or add additional entries for each entry field.

-If your class definition doesn’t contain the ``CustomerID`` attribute, then you have to add it manually.
+If your class definition does not contain the ``CustomerID`` attribute, then you have to add it manually.

 To add the fields for configuration items:

-1. Open the *Config Item* module of the *CMDB Settings* group in the administrator interface.
+1. Open the *Config Items* module of the *CMDB Settings* group in the administrator interface.
 2. Select a configuration item class and click on the *Change class definition* button.
 3. Add the new fields to the class definition.
 The input type could be either ``Text`` or ``CustomerCompany``.